 Signing up also usually allows you access to the agency’s contributor forum, where you can get help from others about how to get succeed.
-These forums are invaluable and you really should consider taking a read through them regularly once you have joined so you can learn from others and keep abreast of the latest news.
+These forums are invaluable and you should consider regularly reading through them once you have joined.
+That way you can learn from others and keep abreast of the latest news.

 What About Going Exclusive?

 Be careful in signing up that you don’t choose to be an exclusive contributor, unless you have given it some serious thought.
 We have a blog post that explains the pro’s and con’s of being an exclusive contributor in more detail.

 To summarise it briefly, being exclusive means your images can only be for sale on that one agency.
 Years ago this was a good move on certain sites, but not so anymore.
 Being independent means you don’t have all your eggs in one basket if things go bad.

 Plus with new agencies starting up all the time you have the flexibility of trying them if you wish.

 Each site will have a different Contributor’s Agreement that you should read if you are concerned in any way.
 Essentially most of them state the same fundamentals:

 - You will ALWAYS keep copyright of the images (unless you specifically elect to sell it on individual files – Dreamstime offers this on a per-file basis)